RyanL72/CSDS_345/README.md

   - How to inspect lists.
 - ### 3) Scheme List Building
   - How to modify and create new lists.
+  - List Structure (pair of 'car' and 'cdr').
+  - Referential Integrity.
 - ### 4) Scheme Sublists
   - How to handle possible lists in lists.